12 Ways to Save for a Down Payment on a House

 3. Make saving for a house a priority

 The most effective way to make savings a priority is to automate it.
 When you automate your savings, a fixed amount of money is withdrawn directly from your account and deposited into a savings account, preferably a high-yield online savings account.
-Online savings accounts are preferable to an account at your local bank’s branch because they have significantly higher interest rates, and with limited access, you won’t be tempted to use the funds.
+Online savings accounts are preferable to an account at your local bank’s branch because they have significantly higher interest rates.
+With limited access, you won’t be tempted to use the funds.

 Setting it up this way means less work for you, including remembering to transfer the money.
 It also means that it’s a line-item expense in your budget.

 4. Create a budget

-It’s essential that you know how much you have coming in and going out because, without that information, you won’t know how much room there is for you to save.
-Knowing how much you can save each month informs you how long it’ll take you to reach your target for your down payment.
+It’s essential that you know how much you have coming in and going out because, without that information, you won’t know how much room there is in your budget for you to save.
+Knowing how much you’re able to save each month informs you how long it’ll take to reach your target down payment.

 If you’ve never created a budget before, an easy place to start is with the 50/30/20 budget.
 The basic premise involves dividing your spending into three categories: needs, wants, and debt payments/savings.